Some Federal Employees in Kansas Return to Work

 Tariffs Driving Coffee Prices Crazy High

 KANSAS CITY, Mo.
 (HPM) - Coffee roasters are paying expensive tariffs on almost all the coffee they bring in the door.
 That’s forcing them to raise prices for customers.
 The cost of a pound of ground coffee at the grocery store has climbed more than 40% in the past year to an average of $9.14 in September, according to the consumer price index.
 That’s the most expensive it’s ever been.
 Prices have been ticking up for several months, as extreme weather has hurt coffee harvests worldwide.
-But tariffs on coffee-producing countries like Brazil are now pushing the price tag even higher.
-Find out what these costs mean for coffee shops and coffee drinkers in this report from Harvest Public Media, where we visit a roasting company in Kansas City.
+Tariffs on coffee-producing countries like Brazil have been pushing the price tag even higher.
+But the Wall Street Journal reports that senior Trump administration officials said Thursday that the were planning to drop tariffs on goods including coffee, bananas, beef, and some textile products under framework agreements with Ecuador, Argentina, El Salvador and Guatemala.
+Find out what it all means for coffee shops and coffee drinkers in this report from Harvest Public Media, where we visit a roasting company in Kansas City.

 ==========